progapandist/rubotnik/README.md

 ### Quick Replies

-`QuickReplies.build` takes either a list of hashes of the form `{ title: "string", payload: "STRING" }` or an list of two-element arrays, where the first item is a title and the second is a payload:
+`QuickReplies.build` takes either a list of hashes of the form `{ title: "string", payload: "STRING" }` or a list of two-element arrays, where the first item is a title and the second is a payload:

 ```ruby
 UI::QuickReplies.build ["Yes", "POSITIVE"], ["No", "NEGATIVE"]